T

 transport hub

-Sofia's international airport, serving as the primary gateway to the city.
-It offers various transport options to reach the city center, including metro, buses, and taxis.
+Sofia Airport (SOF) is Bulgaria's main international airport, serving as the primary gateway to the capital city.
+It offers a range of amenities and efficient transport links to the city center.

 2. Afternoon